Home

 Welcome to the Laboratory for Advanced Propulsion and Energy Research

-We study the chemistry and flow physics relevant to reactive flows for advanced propulsion and power generation systems with a focus on high-speed airbreathing flight (supersonic, hypersonic, space entry), sustainable aviation, and compact UAV gas turbines.
-We deploy many scientific tools including laser and optical diagnostics, numerical modeling and simulations, and machine learning based optimization and analysis.
-We work closely with the Air Force Research Laboratory (AFRL), Army Research Laboratory (ARL), Federal Aviation Administration (FAA), Sandia National Laboratory, and Argonne National Laboratory to understand the fundamental science and their impact on future technologies.
+We study the chemistry and physics of reactive flows relevant to advanced aerospace propulsion systems with a focus on high-speed airbreathing (supersonic, hypersonic, space entry), sustainable aviation, and compact UAS propulsion.
+We deploy scientific tools including laser and optical diagnostics, numerical modeling and simulations, and machine learning based optimization and analysis to advance our understanding of current systems and investigate next-gen technologies.
+Working closely with the Air Force Research Laboratory (AFRL), Army Research Laboratory (ARL), Federal Aviation Administration (FAA), Sandia National Laboratories, and Argonne National Laboratory, we pursue disruptive and sustainable propulsion concepts that can reshape our future.

 Our group is part of the following research programs: